SharafDataScience/SharafDataScience/README.md

-# Hi there, I'm Sharaf 👋

-> “Data is the new oil, but insight is the combustion.” – Anonymous
+# SharafAI
+> “The people who are crazy enough to think they can change the world are the ones who do.”
+— Steve Jobs

-I’m a Data Science enthusiast with a passion for statistics, AI, and building things that matter.
+I’m a Data Science enthusiast with a passion for statistics, AI & IoT, and building things that matter.
 ---

 ## 🔧 Tech Stack